Angels vs. Diamondbacks MLB Betting Odds, Trends & Prediction

-Jose Soriano will oppose Slade Cecconi in Wednesday’s pitching matchup at Chase Field.
+Griffin Canning will oppose Brandon Pfaadt in Thursday’s pitching matchup at Chase Field.
 With the Diamondbacks listed as a home favorite and the total sitting at 8.5 runs, what is the smart play tonight from Arizona?

 Game Matchup & Betting Odds